Short Answer

 Outcome Market Model Why

-Pope Leo XIV 19.0% 9.4% A new Pope often commands significant global attention and moral authority.
+Pope Leo XIV 19.0% 9.4% A new Pope could be selected for bringing significant changes to the Catholic Church.

 2. Market Behavior & Price Dynamics